pbayer/DiscreteEventsCompanion.jl/docs/src/events.md

 ## Data

-Actions (expressions and functions) have access to data within their scope but often we want to pass the data to functions as arguments.
-Then we can use [`fun`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.fun) to create an executable closure object, containing the function with its arguments:
+Actions (expressions and functions) have access to data within their scope, but often we want to pass the data to functions as arguments.
+We can use [`fun`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.fun) to create an executable closure object, containing the function with its arguments:

 ```julia
 julia> a = 1; b = 2; c = 3;         # create some global data